CygenceTech/content-ops-starter/content/pages/blog/technology-and-it-support-in-manufacturing-driving-efficiency-and-innovation.md

 seo:
   type: Seo
   metaTitle: >-
-    Technology and IT Support in Manufacturing: Driving Efficiency and Innovation
+    Technology and AI Support in Manufacturing: Driving Efficiency and Innovation
   metaDescription: >-
-    Technology and IT Support in Manufacturing: Driving Efficiency and Innovation
+    Technology and AI Support in Manufacturing: Driving Efficiency and Innovation
   metaTags: []
   addTitleSuffix: false